satriahrh/arunika/docs/session-management-design.md

 - Session data is not shared between devices.

 ### 10. Rate Limiting and Abuse Prevention
-- Limit number of active sessions per device
+- One device can only create one session at a time.
-- Prevent session creation spam
+- One device can only activate one session at a time.

 ## Next Steps